• Skip to primary navigation

 Pain relief and antibiotics are routinely given after a caesarean.
 Pain relief will be essential to help you through the early days.
 Over the counter pain medications, such as paracetamol and ibuprofen, are considered safe for breastfeeding.
 If you need something stronger, then discuss this with your health care team, who can check which drugs are compatible with breastfeeding.
 You may need further antibiotics, but be aware that these increase the risk of a thrush infection for you and your baby.

 Separation or feeding problems are more likely if your baby is born early, if you have an induced birth, or if you have a health problem such as diabetes.
-It’s possible to express colostrum before the birth so that your milk will be available for your baby if separation occurs.
-If your baby doesn’t breastfeed well in the first few days you’ll already have learnt the trick of expressing, avoiding the need for infant formula.
+It can be very helpful to express and store colostrum before the birth so that your milk will be available for your baby if separation occurs.
+See Antenatal Expression of Colostrum.

 Breastfeed as soon as possible

-table.
+You can breastfeed as soon as you are alert enough to hold your baby, in the recovery room or even on the delivery table.
 At this stage you will be free from pain as the anaesthetic will not have worn off.
-Although you may be lying flat on your back and may need some help positioning your baby, there is lots of new information which shows that you don’t need to be sitting up to breastfeed.
-Simply lying there, skin-to-skin is enough to prompt a baby to nuzzle onto your breast himself.
+Although you may be lying flat on your back and may need some help positioning your baby, you don’t need to be sitting up to breastfeed.
+Simply lying there, skin-to-skin is enough to prompt a baby to nuzzle onto your breast themself.
 If you are drowsy your partner can help by holding your baby close to you.

 Skin-to-skin contact with your baby

-• Calms your baby and keeps him warm.
+- Calms your baby and regulates their temperature.

 Get comfortable for breastfeeds

-Lying down or using the underarm position may be easiest at first.
+Getting your baby attached well at the breast helps them to feed effectively and helps prevent nipple damage.
+Lying down, laid back or using the underarm position may be easiest at first.
 Use extra pillows for support and comfort—behind your back, under your arms or between your knees.
-A rolled up towel or small pillow can cover and protect your incision.
-You can also breastfeed in a comfortable, reclining position.
+A rolled up towel or small pillow can cover and protect your incision. .
 See Positioning & Attachment for tips.
-Getting your baby attached well at the breast helps him feed effectively and helps prevent nipple damage.
 Be aware that pain relief can mask pain during breastfeeding.
 If your nipples are squashed or flattened after feeds, or look sore or damaged, seek help without delay.

 Baby feeding cues